Hazelnut Almond Baked Oatmeal with Pecan Streusel

-Hazelnut Almond Baked Oatmeal is a comforting and delicious dairy-free, gluten-free breakfast for any morning.
-This recipe for baked oatmeal is elevated with a pecan streusel topping for extra flavor and crunch.
-This dish is perfect for any morning or occasion.
+This Baked Oatmeal recipe is a comforting and delicious breakfast for any morning.
+Naturally dairy-free and gluten-free, these baked oatmeal bars are elevated with a pecan streusel topping for extra flavor and crunch.
+This dish is perfect for any morning and also easy to share.
 Makes 8 servings.

-Our daughter turns one next month.
-Currently, she’s eating a lot more solid foods, and we oftentimes share breakfast as we start our days together.
+Our girl was eating a lot more solid foods, and we oftentimes shared breakfast to start our days together.

-One of our favorite breakfasts is oatmeal.
+One of our favorite breakfasts has always been oatmeal.
+(And this is something that our younger daughter also adores.)
 I make it on the stovetop, and there’s no fuss to it.
+(We also love this Chia Seed Oatmeal, which is hearty and comforting.)

-Truly, it’s an easy thing for me to throw together when Lady Baby is demanding food NOW.
+Truly, it’s an easy thing for me to throw together when anyone is demanding food NOW.

 Why I love this recipe:

-This Baked Oatmeal recipe feels special, whether you’re making it for a weekday breakfast or for something fancier on a weekend.
+This Baked Oatmeal recipe feels special, whether you’re meal prepping it for several weekday breakfasts or for something fancier on a weekend.

-Pleas know that this recipe calls for a dairy-free hazelnut creamer.
-You may use your favorite hazelnut creamer if you can consume dairy products.
+My original recipe called for a dairy-free hazelnut creamer.
+The updated one calls for a regular non-dairy creamer.
+This said, you may use your favorite creamer and cow’s milk if you can consume dairy products in this recipe.

 What you need to make this recipe: